memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 NXP Kinetis traces its lineage to Motorola via Freescale.
 It is one of two Cortex-M lines from NXP (the other being the LPC).
-Like many MCU vendors, NXP generates their SDK via a configurator and provide an Eclipse-based IDE, both under the “MCUXpresso” brand.
+Like many MCU vendors, NXP generates their SDK via a configurator and provides an Eclipse-based IDE, both under the “MCUXpresso” brand.

 #### Why the rating